Indigenous peoples of California: Language reawakening

 After a long decline of Indigenous language speakers as a result of violent punitive measures for speaking Indigenous languages at Indian boarding schools and other forms of cultural genocide, some Indigenous languages are being reawakened.
 Indigenous language revitalization in California has gained momentum among several tribes.
 There are some obstacles that remain, such as intergenerational trauma, funding, lack of access to records, and conversational regularity.
 Some languages with the most success are Chumash, Kumeyaay, Tolowa Dee-ni', Yurok, and Hoopa.

 Cheryl Tuttle, a Native American Studies Director and Wailaki teacher, commented that language revitalization can be both important for speakers themselves and for the homelands:For tens of thousands of years, the land had been prayed to and became accustomed to the Yuki and Wailaki languages.
 Not only do the people need the wisdom contained in the language, but the land misses hearing the people and needs to hear those healing songs and prayers again.

 Prison-industrial complex

 Native people, and particularly native women, are disproportionately incarcerated in California.
 Some native people identify the modern prison-industrial complex as another reproduction of the "punishing institutions" that have been imposed onto them and built on their homelands since the arrival of European settlers, including military forts, ranchos, Spanish missions, Indian reservations, boarding schools, and prisons, each of which exploited native people as a source of labor for the economic interests of settlers.
 Prison labor in California has also been compared to California's history of forced labor of indigenous people.

-Developments and desecrations

-In 1982, the California court case Wana the Bear v.
-Community Construction sided with developers in the destruction of a Miwok burial ground in Stockton, California.
-Over 600 burial remains were removed for a residential development and the Miwok had no power to stop development or to the remains of their ancestors, since Native American burial grounds were not legally considered cemeteries.
-The has been referred to as ethnocentrism in settler colonial law.
-In 1990, federally recognized tribes gained some rights to ancestral remains with the Native American Graves Protection and Repatriation Act.